brightcove/brightcove-player-sdk-ios-ima/README.md

 Now, when playing video with ads, you will see the PlayerUI controls while playing video content, plus ad markers on the timeline scrubber (VMAP ads only).

 The PlayerUI is highly customizable.
-For more information and sample code, please see **Custom Layouts** section in the README file of the [Brightcove Native Player SDK repository][BCOVSDK].
+For more information and sample code, please see **Custom Layouts** section in the README.md file of the [Brightcove Native Player SDK repository][BCOVSDK].

 [BCOVSDK]: https://github.com/brightcove/brightcove-player-sdk-ios